-How your child learns to read and write is an important consideration.
-These skills are essential to attainment in school and to fulfilling potential opportunities throughout life.
-The standard of teaching literacy at Britannia is better than ever – our lessons are rigorous, creative and innovative and as a result of the enthusiastic and supportive teaching staff, our children are motivated and engaged in their learning.
+Reading and writing are skills for life and are essential for attainment in school and to fulfilling potential opportunities throughout life.
+The standard of teaching English at Britannia is better than ever – our lessons are rigorous, creative and innovative and as a result of the enthusiastic and supportive teaching staff, our children are motivated and engaged in their learning.
 These important life skills are the foundation for success in life.

 Here you will find lots of information on the tools and systems we use in school.
 These will help you to support your child’s learning at home.
-If you would like any further information, please talk to your class teacher or Mrs Longstaff.
+If you would like any further information, please talk to your class teacher or Mrs Nuttall (English Subject Leader).

 Our curriculum ensures that our children are accessing a broad range of high quality texts in school.
 We are proud of our children and their fantastic attitudes towards reading.